ktoso/rx-wiki/Creating-Observables.md

 #### create an Observable from scratch by means of a function
 [[images/rx-operators/create.png]]

 You can create an Observable from scratch by using the `create( )` method.
-You pass this method a function that accepts as its parameter the Subscriber that is passed to an Observable’s `subscribe( )` method (or is derived from the Subscriber that is passed to that method).
+You pass this method a function that accepts as its parameter the Subscriber that is passed to an Observable’s `subscribe( )` method (or that is derived from the `Observerer` that is passed to that method).
 Write the function you pass to `create( )` so that it behaves as an Observable — calling the passed-in Subscriber’s `onNext( )`, `onError( )`, and `onCompleted( )` methods appropriately.
 For example:

 ```groovy
 def myObservable = Observable.create({ aSubscriber ->